 How did you enter this type of career?

 I like statistics.
 In fact, I have a degree in it, and my role involves a lot of statistical analysis.
 I seek to break down data and numbers to understand the meaning behind them.
-I want to connect with, engage, as well as understand brands.
-I am curious: I love to reflect, to question.
-I find analyzing perspectives and insights very interesting and like to capitalize upon experiences, rather than simply put together facts.
+I am curious: I love to reflect, to question the consensus.
+I find analyzing perspectives and insights very interesting and like to capitalize upon experiences, rather than simply put facts together.

 What advice can you offer to future Market Researchers?

-Get a solid base of the fundamentals.
-Educate yourself as much as possible by delving into market research best practices and case studies to get the largest scope of your area of interest before entering the field.
+Master the fundamentals.
+Educate yourself as much as possible.
+Dive into market research’s best practices and case studies to get the largest scope of your area of interest.
 Understand the retail environment and key marketing drivers.
-Read, read, read—everything you can get your hands on!
+Read, read, read — everything you can get your hands on!
 Always be curious, keep questioning, and keep striving to understand.
-Last, but not least: Keep listening to your consumers.
+Last, but not least: keep listening to your consumers.